-Five-year agreements through FY 2016 were previously reached with employees represented by the Civil Service Employees Association (CSEA), the United University Professions (UUP), the New York State Correctional Officers and Police Benevolent Association (NYSCOPBA), Council 82, District Council-37 (DC-37) (Housing), and the Graduate Student Employees Union (GSEU).
-Four-year agreements through FY 2015 were reached with employees represented by the Public Employees Federation (PEF) and the Police Benevolent Association of New York State (PBANYS).
+The State is in active negotiations with all other employee unions, whose contracts concluded in FY 2016, including the Civil Service Employees Association (CSEA), United University Professions (UUP), the New York State Correctional Officers and Police Benevolent Association (NYSCOPBA), Council 82, District Council 37 (DC-37 Housing) and the Graduate Student Employees Union (GSEU).
+Negotiations also continue with the Police Benevolent Association of New York State (PBANYS), whose last salary increase was at the end of FY 2015.